supertokens/supertokens-auth-react/examples/with-phone-password/README.md

 -   We modify the createNewSession function to add phoneNumberVerified: false when the first login (phone and password) is done.
 Then when the second challenge is done too, we mark the session to have phoneNumberVerified: true.
 We also add the phone number of the user in the session so that the frontend can access it to send the OTP without asking the user for it.
 -   Adds a middleware that runs after verifySession which will allow access to the API only if the access token payload has phoneNumberVerified: true

-## TODO (for me):
+## Future work:

--   Change style of input field for phone number to use libphonenumber lib on the frontend (sign in, sign up and reset password form)
+-   Change style of sign in / up form input to accept phone number via a drop down UI to select the country code.

+## Author

+Created with :heart: by the folks at supertokens.com.

-## TODO (for user):
+## License

--   Provide a way to send SMS for reset password and for verification purpose.
+This project is licensed under the Apache 2.0 license.